 Planning for your passing includes much more than just preparing funeral arrangements.
 When you pass away, there’s the question of what happens to your assets, which includes property, owned businesses, financial assets, investments, or anything else that has monetary value – or even sentimental value.
-More important than money is making sure that are taken care of.
+More important than money is making sure that your loved ones are taken care of.
 The goal of any well-crafted estate plan is to avoid ambiguity or conflict when it comes time for your family to handle your assets.
 This is why carefully creating a thoughtful estate plan is so important.

 Creating an estate plan, whether it’s a will or a trust, is best handled with the help of experienced estate planning attorneys.
 This will help ensure that your will or trust is not only legally valid in the state of Texas, but also that your last wishes are carried out correctly.
 You also want to avoid the worst-case scenario: a contested will that leads to your family and loved ones being involved in long and costly court battles.

 Led by board certified estate planner Ryan Randall, the experienced Dallas estate planning attorneys, and legal team here at Staubus and Randall are here to help.
 We will work with you every step of the way to create an estate plan that best articulates your last wishes.

 Estate planning is the process of creating a plan that describes what happens to your assets after you die or become mentally incapacitated.
 An estate plan will determine how your assets are divided and distributed.
 This plan includes designating the specific individuals who will receive your assets – the beneficiaries.
 If you have children who are minors, or other non-adult loved ones whom you have legal guardianship of, you can designate a new legal guardian to care for them after you die.